-I have been quite fortunate to have had a great career.
-I reached distinguished professor status at Hofstra University's Zarb School of Business, won a teaching award, co-authored two textbooks that are used around the world, and became a very active blogger.
-Several of my former students have also become my long-time friends
+I was quite fortunate to have had a great career.
+I reached distinguished professor status at Hofstra University's Zarb School of Business, won a teaching award, co-authored two textbooks that used around the world, won a best article commendation, and became a very active blogger.
+Several of my former students have also become my long-time friends.

-I have always enjoyed participating in sports, especially jogging, tennis, and gym activities.
+I always enjoyed participating in sports, especially jogging, tennis, and gym activities.
 I actually started lifting weights for the first time in my 50s!
+Currently, I participate in walking as my main activity.

 But not everything has come up roses.
 It's how we deal with adversity that matters.
 When I was sixteen, I broke my collarbone for the third time.
 As a result, I've had an eight-and-a-half-inch screw in my shoulder ever since then.
 I blew out both of my knees from years of jogging on cement.
-And I ended up with rotator cuff surgery from falling down stairs.
+And shortly before my cancer diagnosis, I ended up with rotator cuff surgery from falling down stairs in my own house.

 In 1995, I learned that I had Type 2 diabetes.
 This led to a significant change in my diet and to my taking regular oral medications.
 After a few years, insulin was added to my regimen.
-At first, having diabetes was a downer - until I accepted it, learned that some things are beyond our control, and that the power of positive thinking makes a huge difference in one's physical AND mental well-being.
+At first, having diabetes was a downer-until I accepted it, learned that some things are beyond our control, and that the power of positive thinking makes a huge difference in one's physical AND mental well-being.

-Amazingly, I now credit my having diabetes as one of my greatest blessings.
+Amazingly, I now credit having gotten diabetes as one of my greatest blessings.
 Because of it, I have gotten a full blood work up (not just A1C) every three months.
 In January 2015, my regular blood work showed a high score on a Bilirubin test and other blood tests.
 My endocrinologist immediately set into process all of the steps that have given me an extended life.
 Most people with pancreatic cancer are diagnosed too late to have surgery and usually face an impossible prognosis.
 That's why I am lucky EVERY day.

-My personal journey from cancer diagnosis to my life today follows next.
+The personal journey from cancer diagnosis to my life today follows next.
 I pull no punches and unveil some of my most personal recollections.
 Why?
 Because if you are afflicted with a serious illness, I am you.
 And this is how I got through everything.
+One new chapter updates my journey-and encompasses life in the time of the COVID-19 pandemic.
+A second new chapter deals with my growing involvement with the Lustgarten Foundation for Pancreatic Cancer Research.